LSE-UR/LSE-UR/README.md

 ## Acquisition setup

 The acquisition experiment took place in two scenarios where an acquisition area at the University of La Rioja was reserved for the experimental setup.
-We present the _Biblioteca studio_ and the _Blanco studio_.
-In _Biblioteca studio_ an Orbbec Femto Mega camera is placed in front of the operator and the table where two cameras at both sides: Microsoft LifeCam HD-3000 USB and Logitech Brio Webcam 4k UltraHD.
-In _Blanco studio_ an  Intel RealSense Depth Camera D457 camera is placed in front of the operator and the table where two cameras at both sides: Microsoft LifeCam HD-3000 USB and Logitech Brio Webcam 4k UltraHD.
-The frontal camera is placed on a tripod has a distance of 1.50m.
+We present the _Library scenario_ and the _White scenario_.
+In _Library scenario_ an Orbbec Femto Mega camera is placed in front of the operator and the table where two cameras at both sides: Microsoft LifeCam HD-3000 USB and Logitech Brio Webcam 4k UltraHD.
+In _White scenario_ an  Intel RealSense Depth Camera D457 camera is placed in front of the operator and the table where two cameras at both sides: Microsoft LifeCam HD-3000 USB and Logitech Brio Webcam 4k UltraHD.
+The frontal camera is placed on a tripod has a distance of 1 meter.
+The nex figure shows the sketch of the acquisition setup. (a) On the left, the\textit{ Library scenario}, on the right, the devices and their corresponding distances are detailed. (b) On the left, the \textit{White scenario}, on the right, the devices and their corresponding distances are detailed.

 <img width="960" height="540" alt="scenarios_dataset" src="https://github.com/user-attachments/assets/72ccc024-d67b-416e-9ac8-d4b481fa7bbb" />